Risks vs. Benefits of Medications: How to Know?

 You'll want to know about:

-- your full treatment plan
+- Your full treatment plan and possible side effects

-- medications, tests, or other therapies
+- Medications, tests, or other therapies

-- the timeline of your treatment (short-term or long-term)
+- The timeline of your treatment (short-term or long-term)

 Asking questions and learning about the risks versus benefits of medications can help you become a fully informed participant in your own health care plan.
 You should provide information to your healthcare provider so they can gain additional knowledge about your current medications or treatment plans.
 This information helps your provider to make the right choices for your health care going forward.